industrial-edge/jenkins-cicd/Jenkins-installation/installation.md

 ## Post-Installation steps

 ### Unlocking Jenkins
-In order to start using Jenkins, you have to unlock it using initilized setup wizard.
+In order to start using Jenkins, you have to unlock it using initialized setup wizard.
 When you first access a new Jenkins instance, you are asked to unlock it using an automatically-generated password.

-1) Go to [http://localhost:8080]() using your favourite browser and wait until Jenkins unlock page appears.
+1) Go to [http://localhost:8080]() using your favorite browser and wait until Jenkins unlock page appears.

 <img src="./graphics/unlock.PNG" width="500"/>

-2) To get administator password, run this command
+2) To get administrator password, run this command

     ```bash
     sudo cat /var/lib/jenkins/secrets/initialAdminPassword